atsign-company/.github/profile/README.md

 <img width=250px src="https://atsign.dev/assets/img/@platform_logo_grey.svg?sanitize=true">

-Welcome to The @ Company Github Organization, home to the creators of [The @ Platform](https://atsign.dev/docs/).
+Welcome to the Atsign Github Organization, home to the creators of [The @ Platform](https://atsign.dev/docs/).

 You may also wish to take a look at